Emmotes/ic_modron_library/docs/calliope.md

 {:/nomarkdown}
 </span>

-The Dexterous core is far enough ahead of the Magic core that it's the best one to use for Calliope.
-I do not recommend even trying the Magic core because it doesn't have any health nodes.
+The Magic and Dexterous cores are so far ahead of the other cores that they are really the only choices for Calliope.
+Choose whichever you have the more favourable pipes for - though I would not recommend the Magic core as it doesn't have any health nodes.

 Remember that the Dexterous Core has variable damage.
 Please see the [Variable Core Damage Information](/ic_modron_library/#variablesTab){:target="_blank"} tab for more detailed information.